 Advice on challenging behaviour and physical contact involving young people in sport

-Challenging behaviour and physical contact involving young people and vulnerable adults is often portrayed as a sensitive area.
-This is not necessarily the case but guidance is required-
+Challenging behaviour and physical contact involving young people is often portrayed as a sensitive area.
+This is not necessarily the case but guidance is required -

 Safeguarding for parents